Masters and Masterworks

 No compositions for chamber ensembles.

 Compositions for Piano 4Hands are accepted.

-Up to Three Scores will be selected for a performance at the Weill Recital Hall at Carnegie Hall on April 1, 2024, at the Laureates Gala (one composition for Piano, plus one for Violin, plus one for Cello).
+Up to Three Scores will be selected for a performance at the Weill Recital Hall at Carnegie Hall in the 2024-25 concert season, at the Laureates Gala (one composition for Piano, plus one for Violin, plus one for Cello).

 Up to Three Performers will be selected to perform these compositions at the Carnegie Hall.
 All performances are fully sponsored by Sound Espressivo, Progressive Musicians, and Virtual Concert Halls.

 There is NO PERFORMANCE FEE required, for Winners to perform at the Gala concert at Carnegie Hall (travel and accommodations in NY City are the responsibility of the Winner).

 In addition to the performance, all Winners (Composers and Performers) will receive:

 A Carnegie Hall Archival DIGITAL VIDEO of their performance

 (see Regulations for acceptable uses as per by Carnegie Hall rules)